-Let’s talk about self exploring.
+Let’s talk about self-exploring.
 What does it actually mean and why is it so good for us?
 It is a process that a lot of people are refraining from going through, for various reasons.
-Most likely the main reason is because it is extremely hard.
+Most likely the main reason is that it is extremely hard.
 Not only that, it’s not something one can do overnight, it takes time.
 Doesn’t sound too tempting, right?
 Why would someone embark on this kind of process?

 Me, Myself and I